 Internal time latency model of the AIS Service

 The Internal Time Latency Model of the AIS Service describes the time latency limits regarding the BAS (by external and internal BAS Category).
+The actual latencies are strongly dependent on the design and characteristics of the system components and the transmission used.
+External systems interfacing with the AIS service need to consider AIS service delays and address them.

-In particular the resulting permissible latency of AIS data delivery of the AIS Service operating within the CSSA is discussed.
-This is relevant, for example, when correlating AIS data with radar target data within the Value Added Processing Services of the CSSA.
+In particular the resulting permissible latency of AIS data delivery of the AIS Service operating within the CSSA must be considered, for example, when correlating AIS data with radar target data within the Value Added Processing Services of the CSSA.

-From the BAS level, concrete timing requirements for components of the AIS Service and their mutual interconnection are derived.
-The Internal Time Latency Model also takes into account loading scenarios of the AIS VDL.
-The Internal Time Latency Model of the AIS Service is intended to be described in a future Appendix 6.
+From the BAS level, concrete timing requirements for components of the AIS Service and their mutual interconnection can be derived.
+The Internal Time Latency Model must also take loading scenarios of the AIS VDL into account.

+Appendix 6 of this Recommendation is not developed.

 Internal reliability model of the AIS Service

-The Internal Reliability Model of the AIS Service analyses the internal reliability aspects of the AIS Service and describes how to measure internal reliability during run-time.
+The Internal Reliability Model of the AIS Service analyzes the internal reliability aspects of the AIS Service.
+The AIS Service is built on components and transmission services whose reliability is well known and documented.
+Reliability of the AIS Service can be calculated using standard engineering methods.
+It may also be necessary to consider the reliability of the VDL, which is discussed in Appendix 18.

-The Internal Reliability Model is based on the Structure Model, the Distribution Model and the Interaction and Data Flow Model of the AIS Service.
-It is intended that details be described in a future Appendix 7.
+Appendix 7 of this Recommendation is not developed.

 Test Model for the AIS Service

-The Test Model for the AIS Service:

-describes what are good test strategies for the AIS Service as a whole for Technical Operation Personnel; and

-provides guidance on how to ascertain the proper functions of an AIS Service after cold or warm start.

-The Test Model does not generally deal with testing of individual components.
-Details are intended to be described in a future Appendix 8.
+A general Test Model for the AIS Service has not been developed.
+Individual components are vendor-dependent and it is difficult to come up with a "standard" test model for these.
+Individual components may have their own tests according to manufacturer specifications or certifications.
+The specific implementation of an AIS service will necessitate development of requirements for that implementation; these will be the basis for any needed testing model.
+Furthermore, relevant, systematic experience from test models for the AIS Service is missing, and no specific recommendations can be given.

+Appendix 8 of this Recommendation is not developed

 Functional Components of the AIS Service

 This section introduces the functional components of the AIS Service.